thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Set true to hide page or section from side menu (file-tree menu only)
 geekdocHidden = true

-# Set false to show this page as a file-tree menu entry when you want it to be hidden in the sidebar
+# Set false to show this page as a file-tree menu entry when you want it to be hidden in the sidebar.
-# NOTE: Only applies when geekdocHidden=true
+# NOTE: Only applies when 'geekdocHidden = true'.
 geekdocHiddenTocTree = true

 # Add an anchor link to headlines